Tolson321/6-Devs-1-Project/README.md

 # 🧩 6 Devs, 1 Project

+> **Note:** Developers should reference the [Mistral API documentation](https://docs.mistral.ai/api/) for details on available endpoints, request formats, and model usage.
+>
+> **OCR Model:** This project uses the [`mistral-ocr-latest`](https://docs.mistral.ai/capabilities/document/#tag/ocr/operation/ocr_v1_ocr_post) model for document OCR.
+It extracts structured text from PDFs and images, preserving formatting and returning results in markdown.
+See the [OCR documentation](https://docs.mistral.ai/capabilities/document/#tag/ocr/operation/ocr_v1_ocr_post) for details and usage examples.

 Welcome to **6 Devs, 1 Project** — a collaborative experiment where **six developers** team up to build **one product** in a high-energy, relay-style format.
 Think of it as a dev jam meets reality show meets Product Hunt launch.

 ---